deconf/Analytics-Insights/readme.txt

 = Some settings are missing in the video tutorial =

-We are constantly improving our plugin, sometimes the video tutorial may be a little outdated.
+We are constantly improving Google Analytics Dashboard for WP, sometimes the video tutorial may be a little outdated.

 = How can I make suggest a new feature, contribute or report a bug? =